Finding the Top Financial Advisor Firms in Greenville, South Carolina

 Foster Victor Wealth Advisors, LLC

-Foster Victor Wealth Advisors is a fee-based advisor managing more than $327 million in assets for clients.
+Foster Victor Wealth Advisors is a fee-based advisor managing millions in assets for clients.
 Those clients are mostly individuals, with a chunk of those being high-net-worth individuals.
 The only institutional clients the firm has are corporations.

 Fees for financial planning are fixed, while fees for investment management are based on assets under management.
 Some of the firm’s employees are also insurance agents and can earn commissions.
 This is a conflict of interest, but the firm has procedures to make sure actions are made in the best interest of the clients.

 Foster Victor Wealth Advisors, LLC Background